 What to Plant in February by Zone

 Not sure what zone you live in?
 Check here to find your zone.
 Knowing what zone you live in is key to planting things that will thrive in your area.
-Below, I will give you a list of fruits, vegetables, and herbs that you can plant in each zone starting in February.
+Below, I’ll give you a list of fruits, vegetables, and herbs that you can plant in each zone starting in February.

 In zones 1-4, you will only be able to plant indoor plants.
 It is much too cold to start planting anything outside yet.
 One thing that you can plant indoors in any zone is herbs.
 Herbs are great plants that you can plant and harvest indoors in any zone.
 That might include parsley, swiss chard, rhubarb, garlic, and others you like when preparing meals.